 Die-hard conservatives see Mitch as a vile element of the establishment wing of the Republican party: standing for nothing and falling for everything.
 He is a study in paradoxes and inconsistencies – never really loved, often despised but continually re-elected.

 Politico Magazine points out that he has been, “likened to everything from a warmed-over vanilla milkshake to ‘a man with the natural charisma of an oyster.’”
 Whatever your political leanings one must admit that McConnell is a skilled tactician and strategist when it comes to politics.

 Perhaps his best conservative stand was when he refused to bring U.S. Supreme Court nominee Merrick Garland forward – holding him in limbo for 294 days – effectively blocking his appointment to the high court.
 That paved the way for President Trump to nominate Neil Gorsuch with the Kentucky Republican using a simple Senate majority to clear the way for Gorsuch to be approved by using the so-called “nuclear option.”
 Using everything in his power with stealth and assorted maneuvers, McConnell got the job done.
 And it just may be that this was his high point.

 Such as it is, Kentucky is beginning to sour on their disconsolate Senator.
 From his right flank he faces conservatives unhappy with his performance thus far, while the Democrats sharpen their knives to cut him down from his high perch.

 So, while Mitch McConnell has survived many a battle in his day, his longevity in no way signals his imminent departure.
-If you are not already reconciled to his leadership, it might be best to simply accept the reality, for better or worse, that he is not likely to leave the upper chamber anytime soon.We value your comments!
-Please weigh in on our comment section below.
+If you are not already reconciled to his leadership, it might be best to simply accept the reality, for better or worse, that he is not likely to leave the upper chamber anytime soon.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com